 8. Eliminate Electronic Interference

 Nearby electric equipment could be interfering with your TV reception.
-As a test, shut off all nearby computers, VCRs, DVD players, set-top boxes, stereo equipment, Wi-Fi routers, and anything else electronic.
+As a test, unplug all nearby computers, VCRs, DVD players, set-top boxes, stereo equipment, Wi-Fi routers, and anything else electronic or electric.
 Fluorescent lights can cause problems.
 (One reader said that electric hair clippers caused his TV signal to go out!)
 Unplug all connections to your TV except for power and the antenna.
 Then, re-test.
 If you see an improvement, turn on the other equipment one at a time to isolate the source of the interference.

 This really works!
 Here’s what one reader told me: